 Airport meet and greet

-We can meet your child in the arrivals hall at Manchester Airport, and transfer them to Windermere Summer School.
+We can meet your child in the arrivals hall at Manchester Airport, or Liverpool Airport, and transfer them to Windermere Summer School.
+Please note that Manchester is closer to Windermere and we, therefore, suggest flying to Manchester Airport.
 We will return your child to the airport at the end of their stay, and remain at the airport until the flight has departed.
 This transfer service to/from Manchester International Airport is included in the course fees.
-To make use of this service, students must be booked on flights arriving and departing between 10am and 6pm.
+To make use of this service, students must be booked on flights arriving and departing between 9am and 6pm.

 Parents are welcome to bring their children directly to the school.
 Our staff will welcome you to the school and we will have light refreshments available between 10am and 4pm.

 We can transfer students to Oxenholme Train Station which is on the main line to London.
 If you are considering this option we recommend that you book direct trains well in advance.
 We can also arrange collection/drop-off at other UK airports, and at other times of day, however we will pass on a charge for this.
 Please contact us if you are considering this option.

 The terms and conditions can be found within the booking forms.